Rufus100Procent/simple-test-lib/README.md

 mvn clean install
 ```

-When you run
+When you run `mvn clean install`, Maven:
-* `mvn clean install`
+1. Builds the Vue UI (`greeting-ui/`) with bun
+2. Packages the compiled Vue assets into the JAR under `static/test-lib/`

-Maven compiles the code, packages it into a jar file called `simple-test-lib-0.0.1-SNAPSHOT.jar`, and stores it in your local Maven repository at
+3. Compiles the Java code and stores everything in your local Maven repository at
-`~/.m2/repository/com/testlib/simple-test-lib/0.0.1-SNAPSHOT/`.
+   `~/.m2/repository/com/testlib/simple-test-lib/0.0.1-SNAPSHOT/`

 From that point on, any project on your machine can use it as a dependency without downloading anything.

-Example:

 ```xml
 <dependency>